alexYamaoka/ttt/README.md

 - microservice architecture for the different servers hosting the program.
 - sockets and network programming.
 - multithreading.
-- minimax algorithm to find the next optimal move for playing against the computer.
+- minimax algorithm to find the next optimal move for playing against the computer; worst case scenario is a tie.
 - MySQL and JDBC